alexjoverm/blog/source/_posts/Typescript-Lookup-Types-type-safe-properties.md

 <!-- more -->

 That's something I was wondering for a while.
-I read [the official docs](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html) and [Marius Schulz post](https://blog.mariusschulz.com/2017/01/06/typescript-2-1-keyof-and-lookup-types) where quite well explain it, but didn't quite get the use of it.
+I read [the official docs](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html) and [Marius Schulz post](https://blog.mariusschulz.com/2017/01/06/typescript-2-1-keyof-and-lookup-types) where quite well explain it, but didn't totally get the use of it.
 I needed to come across a real world case where I had to use it.

-Then I made a [PR to Jest on DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/14867) repository for adding the `spyOn` function introduced in Jest 19.
-That's when I got the grasp of it and finally understood it.
+Then I made a [PR to Jest on DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/14867) repository for adding the `spyOn` function introduced in [Jest 19](https://facebook.github.io/jest/).
+That's when I finally understood it.

 ## What exactly are Lookup types?